Study Abroad Application Process for Pitzer Students

 In addition to choosing a program that is suitable for students’ academic goals, interests and qualifications, it is important to consider the costs of study abroad and the logistics of booking flights and applying for passports.
 Students should read the Costs, Airfare Policy and Passport and Visa Information provided as part of the Pitzer College Study Abroad Application.

 • Step 6.
-Acceptance
+Acceptance/Post-Decision Steps

 Pitzer College study abroad acceptance decisions are typically made by the end of the semester in which the application is due.
 The acceptance phase includes items that must be returned by the due dates to maintain eligibility for study abroad.
-Students should not complete program specific applications for exchange programs or non-approved programs until they receive their acceptance notification from the Pitzer College Office of Study Abroad and International Programs.
+Students who are approved to study abroad will need to commit or decline their offer.
+Students who are denied or waitlisted should work with the office to find alternative options.

 • Frequently Asked Questions